Trogluddite/BorkBork/protocol/network_protocol_specification.md

 ### USERLIST
 Sent by the server.
 Gets a list of UUIDs of all current users.
+Excludes any users the server may know about, in an OFFLINE or NOSUCHUSER state.
 UUIDs
 | Byte | Meaning | datatype hint |
 | ------ | ------------------------------ | ----------------- |